Menu

 Step 2: Clean Corrosion

 Using a wire fitting brush, clean corrosion inside the repair sleeve.
-Don’t neglect the outside as well: clean it by using plumber’s sandcloth or emery paper.
+Don’t neglect the outside as well: clean it by using plumber’s in Los Angeles, CA sandcloth or emery paper.
 After you’ve done all that, brush flux on all cleaned surfaces.

 Step 3: Slide a Repair Sleeve